Derick Brassard: Edmonton Oilers (2022)

 On March 21, 2022, the Flyers traded Brassard to the Edmonton Oilers in exchange for a fourth-round selection in the 2023 NHL Entry Draft.
 The Oilers were Brassard's 10th NHL team; in joining them, he became one of nine NHL players to appear for 10 or more teams.

-Return to Ottawa (2022–present)
+Return to Ottawa (2022–2023)

-After the 2021-22 season, Brassard was not re-signed by the Oilers.
+After the 2021–22 season, Brassard was not re-signed by the Oilers.
 Brassard signed a professional try-out with the Ottawa Senators on September 15, 2022.
 After posting three points in four preseason games, Brassard was signed to a one-year contract with the Senators on October 10.

-Brassard played in his 1000th NHL game, recording two goals in a 5-3 victory against his former team, the New York Rangers.
-He became the seventh player in NHL history to score multiple goals in his 1000th game.
+Brassard played in his 1,000th NHL game, recording two goals in a 5–3 victory against his former team, the New York Rangers.
+He became the seventh player in NHL history to score multiple goals in his 1,000th game.
+Brassard suffered a fractured tibia in the latter stages of the season requiring surgery.

+On June 23, 2024, after a year out of hockey, Brassard announced his retirement.

 International play

 Brassard has represented Team Canada at a number of international ice hockey tournaments, beginning with the 2004 World U-17 Hockey Challenge.
 Representing Quebec in the tournament, Brassard scored a preliminary-round goal against the United States team on a short-handed breakaway.
 That was the only point he recorded in six tournament games.
 Quebec ultimately faced the United States again in the bronze medal finals, defeating the team 3–2 to take a third-place tournament finish.
 The following April, he represented Canada at the 2005 IIHF World U18 Championships in the Czech Republic.
 Brassard and Canada took home the silver medal in the U18 tournament after losing 5–1 to the USA Hockey National Team Development Program team.
 Brassard recorded four points in the six-game contest, all assists.

 Brassard had hoped to join the Canadian junior team for the 2006 World Junior Ice Hockey Championships in British Columbia, but despite a strong showing in training camp, he was one of the final players cut from the tournament team.
 Ten years after he was cut from the Canadian junior team, Brassard joined the Canada men's national ice hockey team for the 2016 IIHF World Championship in Russia.
 He led the Canadian team with five goals and 11 points in the tournament and won the gold medal.